vatsjijj/titan/docs/CHEATSHEET.md

 "Hello, world!" .
 ```

 *"But wait!!
-Where's my newline?"* You may cry, and don't worry, we'll get to that.
+Where's my newline?"*

+Don't worry, we'll get to that.

 ## Primitive Functions
 Titan has a small number of primitive functions, which consists of basic arithmetic operations and comparison operations.